When to Use Kafka vs Databricks: A Practical Decision Framework

 The key is not choosing one over the other, but understanding how they complement each other in modern data architectures.
 Most production systems benefit from a hybrid approach where Kafka handles real-time transport, Databricks performs transformations, and specialized connectors manage ingestion.

 Building scalable data platforms requires understanding these trade-offs and selecting the right tool for each job.
-As you design your next data pipeline, refer back to the decision matrix and scenarios outlined here to make informed choices.
+As you design your next data pipeline, refer back to the decision matrix, cost analysis, and migration paths outlined here to make informed choices that balance functionality, cost, and operational complexity.

 More Articles